togoshigekata/biblepay-voter/README.md

 Installation
 ------------

-Edit config.py with your environment variables and masternode names The masternode names should match the names listed in masternode.conf
+Edit **config.py** with your own environment variables and masternode names
+NOTE: The masternode names should match the names listed in masternode.conf

-To vote, make sure biblepayd is running and then pass in proposal hash and voting paramaters to vote.py
+To vote, make sure biblepayd is running
+and then pass the hash of the proposal you want to vote on
+and the word yes or no to vote for or against the proposal

 ```
 python vote.py proposal_hash yes|no